mattikummu/global_net_migration/readme.txt

 **Input data for the script**

-The input data for the codes are available at: http://doi.org/10.5281/zenodo.14946360
+The input data for the codes provided here are available at: http://doi.org/10.5281/zenodo.14946360

-To keep the folder structure, please extract all zip files in that Zenodo repository to the same folder where the code folders (see Code structure section) are.
+To keep the folder structure used in the scripts, please extract all zip files from the input data Zenodo repository (http://doi.org/10.5281/zenodo.14946360) to the same folder where the code folders (see Code structure section) are.
 The folder should look like this:

 ------ global_net_migration -folder ----------